brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 If you need assistance changing the config, please follow the [Advanced Configuration Tutorial][advancedconfiguration].

+## Troubleshooting

+### 400: Bad Request error

+Make sure to add the [trusted proxy setting](#configurationyaml) correctly.
+Make sure to copy and paste the code snippet without adapting anything.
+There is no need to adapt IP ranges as the add-on is working as proxy.

 ## Domain Name and Cloudlfare Set-Up

 To use this plugin, you need a domain name that is using Cloudflare for its